Social Contributions

 Seminar 6 Tuesday, March 19, 2024 "An era is coming when aging can be prevented and treated!
 Aim for healthy longevity by slowing down the aging clock!!"

 Event: "Mind Your Health.
 Keep Your Health.
-Okayama Wellness: Check your health and your happiness!"
+Okayama Wellness: Check your health and happiness!"

 Sponsorship for Sports and Culture in the Community

-To give back to sports and culture in the community, we sponsor a variety of organizations in Okayama.
-In terms of major sponsorships, we have been the club sponsor of Fagiano Okayama, a J2 soccer team, since 2016.
-In addition, we support the Okayama Philharmonic Orchestra, an orchestra based at the Okayama Symphony Hall, as a supporting member.
+To give back to the community through sports and culture, we sponsor a variety of organizations in Okayama.
+Notably, we have been the club sponsor of Fagiano Okayama, a J1 soccer team, since 2016.
+We also serve as a supporting member of the Okayama Philharmonic Orchestra, an orchestra based at the Okayama Symphony Hall.

 Protection of Cultural Assets Using Our Products and Technology

-To help conserve the rich cultural history of our community, we have used our enzyme technologies to develop important materials to be used in the protection of cultural assets.
+To help conserve the rich cultural history of our local community, we have used our enzyme technologies to develop important materials to be used for protecting cultural assets.

 Conservation of Buried Cultural Properties Using Trehalose

-The organic objects found in the excavations, such as wooden boats, farming tools, and lacquerware, have been significantly weakened due to destruction of their cells by microorganisms and excessive water content, and pose a risk of severely shrinking and breaking if left to dry.
-To keep them in good condition, they must be subjected to a conservation treatment to replace water with a stable substance to maintain their dry state.
+The organic artifacts found in excavations — such as wooden boats, farming tools, and lacquerware — have been significantly weakened by microbial damage and excessive water content, and are at risk of severely shrinking and breaking if left to dry.
+Keeping these objects in good condition requires a conservation treatment that replaces water with a stable substance to maintain a dry state.

-Conventionally, the polyethylene glycol (PEG) impregnation method has been used to conserve excavated wood objects.
-However, there were problems involved with the lengthy time of the impregnation process, and in the case of wood-iron composites and items excavated from underwater sites, the material deteriorated after the impregnation treatment.
-To solve these problems, the trehalose impregnation method was developed by a research group led by the Conservation Science Office of the Osaka City Cultural Properties Association and is now widely used and promoted for use both in Japan and overseas.
-In March 2021, the impregnation treatment of an approximately 5.6 m bulkhead plank of the Mongolian invasion sunken ship excavated from an underwater site in Takashima, Matsuura City, Nagasaki prefecture was completed, and in October 2022, a conservation treatment was started on a large wooden anchor salvaged from the sea floor, demonstrating major results.
+Conventionally, the polyethylene glycol (PEG) impregnation method has been used to conserve excavated wooden objects.
+However, the lengthy time of the impregnation process proved to be problematic.
+And in the case of wood-iron composites and items excavated from underwater sites, the material deteriorated after the impregnation treatment.
+To resolve these issues, the trehalose impregnation method was developed by a research group led by the Conservation Science Office of the Osaka City Cultural Properties Association.
+This method is now widely used and promoted both in Japan and overseas.
+In March 2021, the impregnation treatment was completed for an approximately 5.6 m bulkhead plank of a sunken, invading Mongolian ship excavated from an underwater site in Takashima, Matsuura City, Nagasaki Prefecture.
+And in October 2022, conservation treatment began on a large wooden anchor salvaged from the sea floor, with significant results demonstrated thus far.

 Trehalose impregnation method